ebsco/edsapi-koha-plugin/README.md

 ***IMPORTANT UPGRADE NOTE: When upgrading any version after 20.05002, be sure to go into configure and save the configuration even if values are already present so that templates will generate new javascript properly.***

+Release 25.05-Stable is valid only for 25.05

+Release 24.11-Stable is valid only for 24.11

+Release 24.05-Stable is valid only for 24.05

+Release 23.11-Stable is valid only for 23.11

 Release 21.11-Stable is valid only for 21.11.05+ and 22.05

 Release 21.05-Stable is valid only for 21.05